 What are others responsible for?

-approve admission of member firms, sponsors and ESM advisors
+approve admission of member firms, sponsors, ESM and ASM advisors

 review and approve proposed changes to ISE rule books